 Before creating your first EzNoSQL database on z/OS, ensure the proper system configuration is available to your application.
 If the required configuration is not available, help from the z/OS system administrators will be required to complete the setup.

-Once the proper configuration is available, customize and execute the sample C program found in the system’s z/OS UNIX System Services (z/OS UNIX) directory: /samples/IBM/igwznsqsamp1.c.
-Any necessary customization steps are documented in the prolog of the sample program.
+Once the proper configuration is available, customize and execute a sample program found in the system's z/OS UNIX System Services (z/OS UNIX) directory: /samples/IBM/igwznsqsamp1.c for C or /samples/IBM/Igwznsqsamp1.java for Java.
+Any necessary customization steps are documented in the prolog or Java comments.

 If the sample program successfully executes, you are now ready to design your own application using EzNoSQL.
 Refer to the documentation below for a detailed explanation of the APIs and the database features.

-EzNoSQL requires at least one z/OS 2.4 image with APAR OA62553 installed and running in sysplex mode.
+EzNoSQL requires RLS, which requires at least one z/OS image installed and running in sysplex mode.
 Sysplex mode requires at least one internal or external coupling facility (CF).
 For better availability, configure more than one z/OS image and CF.

 Initialize the SMSVSAM server address space on each z/OS instance in the sysplex or required by the application architect.
 If transactional consistency is required, enable the DFSMS transaction server (DFSMSTVS).